 Shelf-Stable

 A product that is considered shelf-stable has been processed in a way that allows it to be stored on a shelf in a sealed container.
 Some beverages that would normally need to be refrigerated can be preserved and packaged with techniques, or preservation methods, that create and extend shelf life.
-Ensuring that beverages remain stable during the required shelf life is critical to their success in the market place.
+Making sure beverages stay stable through their required shelf lives is critical to their success in the marketplace.
 Shelf life is commonly estimated using either real-time stability tests or accelerated stability tests.

 SKU